bradreeder/CV/README.md

 I took on a community leadership role overseeing the curriculum for the [Founders & Coders](https://foundersandcoders.com/) web development campus in London.
 My responsibilities and accomplishments include:

+something about actively contributing to the community

-- I co-authored, maintainined, and was a main contributor to, the organisation's open-source [master resource.](https://github.com/foundersandcoders/master-reference) It is now its most popular resource and has been used to build campuses in Nazareth & Gaza.
+- I co-authored, maintainined, and was a main contributor to, the community's open-source [master resource.](https://github.com/foundersandcoders/master-reference) It is now its most popular resource and has been used to build campuses in Nazareth & Gaza.
 - I steered the organisation towards an evidence-based, validated learning approach to updating its curriculum.
 This included iteratively facilitating curriculum planning, negotiating the feedback of, and in collaboration with, students, mentors, and staff.
 - Facilitating weekly agile ceremonies with students & mentors, including standups, retrospectives and demos.
 - Supporting mentors & providing pastoral care for students.